juntyr/compression-safeguards/README.md

 - ... a global error bound, e.g. a mean error, mean squared error, root mean square error, or peak signal to noise ratio?

     > The `compression-safeguards` do not currently support global safeguards.
 However, you can emulate a global error bound using a pointwise error bound, which provides a stricter guarantee.
-For all of the abovementioned global error bounds, use the `eb` safeguard with a pointwise absolute error bound of
+For all of the belowmentioned global error bounds, use the `eb` safeguard with a pointwise absolute error bound of
     >
     > - $\epsilon_{abs} = |\epsilon_{ME}|$ for the mean error
     > - $\epsilon_{abs} = \sqrt{\epsilon_{MSE}}$ for the mean square error